Treemaster134/GamerNet/README.md

-# NDSBall
+# GamerNET
-A website for my game, NDSBall.
+A stupid website to host my scratch games and for me to practice HTML and other stuff on.